MoonDragon-MD/pyLiveDubbing/README.md

 I would also like to point out a flaw in Vosk: if you use the minimal model, it may invent sentences when there is no audio.
 This may also happen with the medium model, but very rarely.

-Currently, it is designed to have dubbing from Italian to English.
+At the moment, it is designed to have dubbing from English to Italian.
 If you use other languages, remember to check the inside of the script.